ozhang3/asrt/README.md

 int main(int argc, const char* argv[])
 {
-    // post the function pointer to the executor for immediate execution asrt::post(user_task_func);
+    // post the function pointer to the gloabl default executor for immediate execution asrt::post(user_task_func);

     // schedule the lambda for delayed execution